Beef Stuffed Cabbage

 Instructions

-Bring a large pot of water to a boil.
-Boil cabbage leaves about 3 minutes, just until soft enough to roll.
+1. Bring a large pot of water to a boil.
+Boil whole cabbage or individual leaves for about 3 minutes until pliable.
 Drain and set aside.

-In a bowl, combine ground beef, salt, grated onions, uncooked rice, tomato paste, and chili sauce.
+2. In a large bowl, combine ground beef, salt, grated onions, uncooked rice, tomato paste, and chili sauce.
+Mix thoroughly.

-Line the bottom of a pot with a few outer cabbage leaves.
+3. Line the bottom of a large pot with a few outer cabbage leaves.

-Add enough water to cover.
-Bring to a boil, then reduce heat and simmer about 1 1/2 hours.
+5. Add enough water to just cover the rolls.
+Bring to a boil, then reduce heat, cover, and simmer for about 1½ hours.

 FAQ